hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

   * account = Steem or Hive account name
   * symbol = symbol of the token identifying the market to trade on
   * precision = precision of this market's token (how many decimal places are allowed for fractional amounts)
   * strategy = indicates the trading strategy the market maker should follow for this market.
-Currently not used.
+Can be 1 (for placing orders on top of the book) or 2 (for wall nestling).
   * maxBidPrice = the maximum price you’re willing to buy the token for, in SWAP.HIVE or STEEMP.
 The market maker bot will not place buy orders above this price.
   * minSellPrice = the minimum price you’re willing to sell the token for, in SWAP.HIVE or STEEMP.
 The market maker bot will not place sell orders below this price.
   * maxBaseToSpend = the maximum amount of SWAP.HIVE or STEEMP you’re willing to buy with in a single order.
 The market maker bot will not place buy orders for larger than this amount.